L400-RTI/Training-material/modules/06 - Analytics.md

 ## Module 6 - Analytics

-    - Can we use geospatial clustering on the RTIIad dataset?
-    - Can we calculate distance?
-    - Can we use contains?
-    - Can we use anomaly detection on the data?
-    - Can we use forecasting on the data?
-    - Can we use the scan operator on the data?
-    - Can we use parse on the data?
-    - Can we show some of the parse_ functions
-    - Can we show IP-Address functions?
-Or is this too far off?

 ### Introduction

 One of the huge benefits of the Kusto engine is the power to do complex analytics with a more simple approach than compared to other database engines.